21thstudios/CapstoneProject/README.md

 SessionGameInstance is referenced throughout the project where session-related logic is required, such as the main menu and the game mode.

+## HUDs

+### General

+The project uses Unreal Engine's [Widget's system](https://docs.unrealengine.com/5.0/en-US/creating-widgets-in-unreal-engine/) to create HUDs.
+Widget's are created in both the editor and in C++ and are referenced throughout the project where HUD-related logic is required:

+* `MainMenuScreen` is the main menu HUD.
+The blueprint